-- 14.2 The information contained in the Register of Members shall include each Member's:
+The information contained in the Register of Members shall include each Member's:

-- a. postal address
+- postal address

-- b. phone number (landline and/or mobile)
+- phone number (landline and/or mobile)

-- c. email address (if any)
+- email address (if any)

-- d. the date the Member became a Member,
+- the date the Member became a Member.

-- e. whether the Member is financial or non-financial
+- whether the Member is financial or unfinancial

-- 14.3 Every Member shall promptly advise the Administrator of any change of their contact details.
+Every Member shall promptly advise the Administrator of any change of their contact details.